 There are many options to be considered for end-of-life arrangements.
 Here are key questions to ask and information that should be documented:

 How their remains will be handled can be surprisingly complex as there are many options these days.
 Many years ago a burial in a coffin at a church or public graveyard was the traditional funeral option.
 However, it gave way to a binary choice which included cremation, where the body is reduced to ashes.
 Newer options have become available and are explained below.

 Burial: If burial is preferred, find out if they have a particular cemetery in mind.
 They might want to pre-pay for a grave plot or be buried in a family plot if one exists.

 Aquamation: This is sometimes called liquid cremation.
 The body is reduced to liquid using an alkaline solution.
 The result is a non-toxic liquid that is disposed of as wastewater.
-Bone fragments are also reduced to dust and placed in an urn.
+Bone fragments are also reduced to ashes and placed in an urn.

 Green funeral: Some people might want green funeral options, where a biodegradable casket or urn is used.
 The remains are not embalmed.
 This is called direct cremation and we offer it here at Eirene.
 Some people opt for a funeral with green elements, to reduce the impact of their end-of-life decisions on the environment.

 Once you have had the necessary conversations with your parents, you will want to have them document all their choices and preferences.
 This can be assembled into one document that can be notarized and stored with their will in a safe place.

 Be sure to offer assistance on the more complicated processes, like pulling together important documents